ccoutant/gabi-stage/docsrc/elf/09-dynamic.rst

 The interpreter itself may not require a second interpreter.
 An interpreter may be either a shared object or an executable file.
+See the psABI supplement for additional information.

-* A shared object (the normal case) is loaded as position-independent, with addresses that may vary from one process to another; the system creates its segments in the dynamic segment area used by ``mmap``\ (KE_OS) and related services (See “Virtual Address Space” in the processor supplement).
+A shared object (the normal case) is loaded as position-independent, with addresses that may vary from one process to another; the system creates its segments in the dynamic segment area used by ``mmap`` and related services.
 Consequently, a shared object interpreter typically will not conflict with the original executable file’s original segment addresses.

-* An executable file may be loaded at fixed addresses;
+An executable file may be loaded at fixed addresses;
 if so, the system creates its segments using the virtual addresses from the program header table.
 Consequently, an executable file interpreter’s virtual addresses may collide with the first executable file; the interpreter is responsible for resolving conflicts.

 Dynamic Linker
 ==============